sharkrachel/liri-node-app/README.md

 The app uses the Bands in Town API to search for upcoming concerts, the Spotify API to search for songs and the OMBd API to search for movie information.

 ### How to use the app
-To search for upcoming concerts - simply type 'concert-this [insert artist].
+To search for upcoming concerts - simply type into the command line 'concert-this [insert artist]'.
+To search for songs - simply type into the command line 'spotify-this-song [insert song title]'.
+To search for movies - simply type into the command line 'movie-this [insert movie title]'